multiscale/muscle3/docs/source/fortran_api.rst

     Check if this instance is resuming from a snapshot.

     Must be used by submodels that implement the checkpointing API.
-You'll get a RuntimeError when not calling this method in an iteration of the reuse loop.
+You'll get a RuntimeError if you don't call this method in an iteration of the reuse loop.

     This method returns True for the first iteration of the reuse loop after resuming from a previously taken snapshot.
-When resuming from a snapshot, the submodel must load its state from the snapshot as returned :f:func:`LIBMUSCLE_Instance_load_snapshot`.
+When resuming from a snapshot, the submodel must load its state from the snapshot returned by :f:func:`LIBMUSCLE_Instance_load_snapshot`.

     MPI-based components must call this function in all processes